WorksApplications/uzushio/README.md

-# Corpus cleaning
+# About Uzushio

-大規模日本語コーパス (e.g. Wikipedia, NWJC, etc.) の整形のためのツール
+Uzushio is a web-scale corpus text extraction and preprocessing tool.

-Apach Spark (scala) ベース
+It uses Spark and written mostly in Scala.

 ## Goal of this project

-It is known that ML model training with clean corpus is important.
+LLMs and foundational models require huge clean corpus for training.
-There are many many cleaning methods, and each nlp tasks have suitable sets of them.
+There are many cleaning methods, and each nlp tasks have suitable sets of them.

-In this repository, we try to:
+Uzushio has following goals:

 - provide a common corpus cleaning tool
   - reduce the implementation cost